AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 as possible, to minimize the amount of code that needs to be considered when analyzing whether a given variable is used properly.

-We have chosen to allow an "in" reserved word as a separator between declarations and statements.
+We considered allowing (or requiring) a reserved word such as "in" to act as a separator between declarations and statements.
-That is not strictly necessary from a syntax point of view, but we felt it was useful to allow it from a readability point of view.
-Also, it is useful for cases where the declarations are followed by a handled_sequence_of_statements, as it would separate declarations that are visible in the handlers, from those that are only visible within the statements.
+But since this is not strictly necessary from a syntax point of view, we chose to go with the simpler and more flexible approach.
+Note that having such a separator would be useful for cases where the declarations are part of a handled_sequence_of_statements, as it would separate declarations that are visible in the handlers, from those that are only visible within the statements.

 Drawbacks